 We also received really positive feedback from our people about this campaign.
 94% told us they enjoyed the experience and many echoed the sentiment of one employee who simply said: “It's brilliant, let’s get everyone aware and involved!”

 63% of participants told us they were drinking more water as a result of having the bottle, benefiting individuals and our business alike, since hydration supports mental focus and productivity, as well as overall well-being.

 In fact, it seems that reusable water bottles appeal on many fronts: our survey data showed that health is, as you might expect, an area of high interest for many, but ocean pollution, recycling and climate change also featured strongly as concerns our people are keen to address.

 Interestingly, participants also used fewer compostable cups, which dropped 42% during the trial, equating to c.115 cups per person per year, a positive cost reduction which offers a strong financial return to complement the environmental and social value generated.

-Finally, GiveMeTap, the social enterprise we bought our metal bottles from, give clean water to one person in Ghana for five years with each bottle purchased, which means that our campaign also provided c.
-600 people in African communities with safe, clean water.
+Finally, GiveMeTap, the social enterprise we bought our metal bottles from, supplied clean water to one person in Ghana for five years with each bottle purchased, which means that our campaign also provided c.600 people in African communities with safe, clean water.

-Moving forward, now we know that the scheme was a success, we’re extending it and enabling more of our people to get involved.
-Encouraging sustainable lifestyles is an important part of our responsible business programme and delivers on key principles in our plastic policy.
+Encouraging sustainable lifestyles is an important part of our responsible business programme and delivers on key principles in our plastics policy.
 But our 'Give me tap' trial has shown that it’s also something that is highly appreciated by our people, too.